uvarc/rc-learning/content/slides/rivanna-intro/index.md

 ### Logging In To Rivanna

-UVA RC provides options to log in to a frontends
+UVA RC provides options to log in to frontends

 1. Open OnDemand
 	- Connect to a Web interface through a browser